-Sometimes meditation is described as reaching a higher state of consciousness, this is because our mind is less cluttered and therefore we start to notice things that would ordinarily pass us by.
+Sometime, meditation is described as reaching a higher state of consciousness – this is because your mind is less cluttered and therefore you start to notice things that would ordinarily pass you by.

-To start meditating, choose a time and a place where you won’t be disturbed for the duration of the session.
+To start meditating, choose a time and a place where you will not get disturbed for the duration of the session.
 Here are the 3 tips for effect meditation practice.

-When you are starting out, you may decide to set aside 10 or 15 minutes for your meditation session.
-Over time, you may decide that you are getting sufficient benefits in which you want to increase the amount of time you spend in a meditative state, but that’s completely your choice.
+When you are starting out, try to set aside 10 or 15 minutes for your meditation session first.
+After time being, you can increase the amount of time you spend in a meditative state.

 Whatever works for you is good!
 Just make sure that you practice on a regular basis.